-The 1998 Air Quality Summary of ambient air quality in Connecticut is a compilation of air pollutant measurements made at the official air monitoring network sites operated by the Department of Environmental Protection (DEP).
+The 1999 Air Quality Summary of ambient air quality in Connecticut is a compilation of air pollutant measurements made at the official air monitoring network sites (see Figure 1-1) operated by the Department of Environmental Protection (DEP).

 A. OVERVIEW OF AIR POLLUTANT CONCENTRATIONS IN CONNECTICUT